rakibsarowar/html-interview-question/README.md

 <META NAME="keywords" CONTENT="keyword keyword keyword keyword">
 <META NAME="description" CONTENT="description of your site">
 Both may contain up to 1022 characters.
 If a keyword is used more than 7 times, the keywords tag will be ignored altogether.
-Also, you cannot put markup (other than entities) in the description or keywords list.
+Also, you cannot put markup (other than entities) in the description or keywords list. <hr>

  🔹 08.
 Briefly describe the correct usage of the following HTML5 semantic elements: header, article, section, footer <br>
 Answer: